ruchen01/entity_topic_newspaper/README.md

 sudo apt install libtesseract-dev
 ```

-Two example images are already included at data/img folder, so you can start test run immediately.

 ## Usage
 ### Running the model with pipeline end to end
+Two example images are already included at data/img folder, so you can start running immediately.
 Here is an example for running the pipeline end to end with default settings!
 ```
 python main.py